rqlite/rqlite.io/content/en/docs/API/non-deterministic/_index.md

 ```

 ### Date and time functions
-If needed rqlite rewrites [SQLite date and time functions](https://www.sqlite.org/lang_datefunc.html) so they are deterministic in nature.
-An example of a non-deterministic time function is:
+An example of a non-deterministic time function in SQLite is:

 `INSERT INTO datetime_text (d1) VALUES(datetime('now'))`

-To remove the non-deterministic element, rqlite replaces any occurences of `now` with the current time before the statement is written to the Raft log.
+This is non-deterministic because `now` is evaluated at the the moment of SQLite execution, and its value will change with each run.
+To ensure determinism, rqlite rewrites any statement containing [SQLite date and time functions](https://www.sqlite.org/lang_datefunc.html) before it is added to the Raft log.
+Specifically, it replaces occurrences of `now` with the current time at the moment the node receives the request containing the statement.
+This guarantees that the version stored in the Raft log remains constant.
+>Like RANDOM, only write requests, and queries with _Strong_ read consistency, are rewritten.

 #### Examples
 ```bash